Using second-order information in gradient sampling methods for nonsmooth optimization: Second-order epsilon -jet and model

-In this section, we will introduce the second-order information and the corresponding model that our algorithm is based on.
-We will begin by discussing the class of functions to which our approach is applicable.
+We begin by introducing the class of functions to which our approach is applicable.
+To this end, let $f : \R^n \rightarrow \R$ and let $\Omega^2 \subseteq \R^n$ be the set of points in which $f$ is not twice differentiable.

-Let $f : \R^n \rightarrow \R$ and let $D^2 \subseteq \R^n$ be the set of points in which $f$ is twice differentiable.
-Since our approach is based on evaluating the Hessian matrix of $f$ in different points to obtain second-order information, we restrict ourselves to cases where $\R^n \setminus D^2$ is a null set (implying that $D^2$ is dense in $\R^n$).
-Furthermore, since we also require first-order information of $f$, we assume that $f$ is locally Lipschitz continuous, such that we have access to the well-known concepts and results of Section \ref{sec:basic_concepts}.
-Although the assumptions so far already make it reasonable to sample the Hessian matrix, we need an additional assumption to obtain ``boundedness''.
-To this end, we assume that

-(In case of first-order information, such an assumption is not required since the boundedness of the gradient follows from the local Lipschitz continuity of $f$.)

-The previous assumptions allow us to properly define what we mean by ``second-order information'' of $f$.
-The idea is to replace the gradient $\nabla f(y)$ in Definition \ref{def:eps_subdifferential} by the coefficients of all second-order Taylor expansions of $f$, i.e., by the $4$-tuple $(y,f(y),\nabla f(y), \nabla^2 f(y))$, and to omit the convex hull. \begin{definition} Let $x \in \R^n$ and $\varepsilon \geq 0$.
-We refer to the set